 VI.
 DISCLOSURES / ONWARD TRANSFERS OF PERSONAL DATA

-OpinionSite is potentially liable in cases of onward transfers of Personal Data to third parties, such as when third parties that act as agents on our behalf process Personal Data in a manner inconsistent with the Privacy Shield Principles.
-We will ensure that any third party to which we disclose personal information provides the same level of privacy protection as is required by the Privacy Shield principles and agrees in writing to provide an adequate level of privacy protection.
+OpinionSite is potentially liable in cases of onward transfers of Personal Data to third parties, such as when third parties that act as agents on our behalf process Personal Data in a manner inconsistent with applicable data protection regulations.
+We will ensure that any third party to which we disclose Personal Data provides the same level of privacy protection as is required by the applicable data protection regulations and agrees in writing to provide an adequate level of privacy protection.
 Except as otherwise provided herein, OpinionSite discloses Personal Data only to third parties who reasonably need to know such data.
 Such recipients must agree to abide by confidentiality obligations.

 OpinionSite also may disclose Personal Data for other purposes or to other Third Parties when a Data Subject has consented to or requested such disclosure or under the following circumstances: